Disappearance of Philip Cairns: Investigation

 Several hundred Garda Síochána officers and divers took part in a large-scale search of forests, lakes, mountains and rivers.
 Psychics and clairvoyants were called in to assist.
 Posters were distributed by milk companies.
 Cairns' classmates were interviewed by Gardaí at the school during their mid-term holiday break the following week.

-Six days after his disappearance, Philip's school bag was located by two girls in an alley close to his house.
+Six days after his disappearance, two girls discovered Philip's school bag in an alley near his house.
 The lane had already been searched, and the bag was not there at that time.
-The school bag was thought to hold vital clues, but nothing is known of how it came to be in the lane.
-It is thought the bag had been left there a short time previously.
+The school bag was thought to hold vital clues, but how it came to be in the lane is unknown.
+It is believed that the bag had only been in the alleyway a short time before it was discovered.
 It was examined forensically but no clues were located.
 Philip's implements, including pens, pencils, copybook, maths textbook, school journal and his pencil case were within.
 Some of Philip's books were missing, including a geography book and two religion books.
 A forensic examination produced no clues as to Philip's whereabouts.
-Gardaí have sealed the bag and it is now locked in a safe.
+Gardaí sealed the bag and it is now locked in a safe.

 Over 400 sightings were reported in the aftermath of the boy's disappearance.
 In one, Philip was reportedly seen in Manchester in the United Kingdom after his disappearance.
 Each sighting was seriously investigated, but none led to Philip.

-Philip's parents appeared regularly on the news and clutched what has now become a well-recognised picture of a smiling Philip in his confirmation clothes of a blue jacket and a red rosette.
+Philip's parents appeared regularly on the news and clutched what has become a well-recognised picture of Philip smiling in confirmation clothes of a blue jacket and a red rosette.
 This photo has been deemed a precursor to that of British infant Madeleine McCann, who disappeared in Portugal 21 years later.
-However, the family, unlike the McCanns, have been relatively private about their loss, speaking to the media on only a few occasions in the past 25 years.
+However, the family, unlike the McCanns, have been relatively private about their loss, speaking to the media only occasionally in the past 25 years.
 It has been reported that this is due to several inaccurate reports of the incident of which they have disapproved.
-Gardaí have, however, praised the media as a proven method for encouraging people to come forward with further information on the case each time an appeal is broadcast.
+Gardaí have, however, praised the media as a proven method for encouraging people to come forward with information on the case each time an appeal is broadcast.
 Residents' organisation ACRA also launched an intense campaign to attempt to find Philip.